EnviroDIY/ModularSensors/README.md

 #### <a name="MaxBotix"></a>[MaxBotix MaxSonar](http://www.maxbotix.com/Ultrasonic_Sensors/High_Accuracy_Sensors.htm) - HRXL MaxSonar WR or WRS Series with TTL Outputs

 The MaxBotix sensors communicate with the board using TTL from pin 5 on the sensor.
-They require a 2.7V-5.5V power supply to pin 6 on the sensor (which can be turned off between measurements) and the level of the TLL returned by the sensor will match the power level it is supplied with.
-Pin 7 of the sensor must be connected to ground and pin 4 can optionally be used to trigger the sensor.
+They require a 2.7V-5.5V power supply to pin 6 on the sensor (which can be turned off between measurements) and the level of the TLL returned by the MaxSonar will match the power level it is supplied with.
+Pin 7 of the MaxSonar must be connected to ground and pin 4 can optionally be used to trigger the MaxSonar.

+If you are using the [MaxBotix HR-MaxTemp](https://www.maxbotix.com/Ultrasonic_Sensors/MB7955.htm) MB7955 temperature compensator on your MaxBotix (wqhich greatly improves data quality), the red wire from the MaxTemp should be attached to pin 1 on the MaxSonar.
+The white and shield wires from the MaxTemp should both be attached to Pin 7 or the MaxSonar (which is also attached to the Arduino ground).
+The MaxTemp communicates directly with the MaxSonar and there is no need to make any changes on the Aruduino itself for the MaxTemp.

 The Arduino pin controlling power on/off, a stream instance for received data, and the Arduino pin controlling the trigger are required for the sensor constructor.
 (Use -1 for the trigger pin if you do not have it connected.)
 Please see the section "[Notes on Arduino Streams and Software Serial](#SoftwareSerial)" for more information about what streams can be used along with this library.